-OPERATORThis is any individual whose task is to use the machine for production purposes.
+OPERATOR This is any individual whose task is to use the machine for production purposes.
 The operator is aware of all the measures taken by the machine manufacturer in order to eliminate any source of injury risk in the workplace and takes into account the operational constraints.
 PERSONNEL INVOLVED IN SLINGING AND HOISTING OPERATIONS This is any individual whose task is to handle the machine or parts of it.
-Personnel involved in slinging and hoisting operations are aware of the issues regarding the safe transfer of machinery or parts of it and, therefore, uses appropriate lifting equipment, following the instructions provided by the product manufacturer. -- --
+Personnel involved in slinging and hoisting operations are aware of the issues regarding the safe transfer of machinery or parts of it and, therefore, uses appropriate lifting equipment, following the instructions provided by the product manufacturer.

+MACHINE SETTER aware of the measures taken to eliminate all sources of injury risks in the workplace and ta into account the operational constraints.
+The machine setter takes all the appropriate preditions in order to operate in utmost safety conditions.
 MACHINE SETTER This is any individual whose task is to set up the machine for its operation.
-The machine aware of the measures taken to eliminate all sources of injury risks in the workplace a into account the operational constraints.
-The machine setter takes all the appropriate tions in order to operate in utmost safety conditions. --
+The machine setter is aware of the measures taken to eliminate all sources of injury risks in the workplace and takes into account the operational constraints.
+The machine setter takes all the appropriate precautions in order to operate in utmost safety conditions. -- ---------------- ---